sandybruhh/Digital-Ocean-Server-Setup-with-Keycloak-SSO-sysad/03-drupal-integration.md

 ### B. Enable the Drupal Module

-Log into your Drupal admin dashboard.
+-Log into your Drupal admin dashboard.

-Go to the Extend menu.
+-Go to the Extend menu.

-Search for miniOrange OAuth Client and enable the module.
+-Search for miniOrange OAuth Client and enable the module.

 ### C. Configure Drupal as an OAuth Client

-Navigate to Configuration > People > miniOrange OAuth Client Configuration.
+-Navigate to Configuration > People > miniOrange OAuth Client Configuration.

-Under the Client Configuration tab, click + Add New.
+-Under the Client Configuration tab, click + Add New.

-Select Keycloak as the application and set a custom name, such as "Keycloak."
+-Select Keycloak as the application and set a custom name, such as "Keycloak."

-Copy the provided Callback/Redirect URL; you'll need this for Keycloak setup.
+-Copy the provided Callback/Redirect URL; you'll need this for Keycloak setup.

 ### D. Configure Keycloak

-Access your Keycloak admin console.
+-Access your Keycloak admin console.

-Switch to your desired realm (e.g., sso-apps).
+-Switch to your desired realm (e.g., sso-apps).

-Go to Clients and click Create client.
+-Go to Clients and click Create client.

-Set the Client type to OpenID Connect and the Client ID to drupal.
+-Set the Client type to OpenID Connect and the Client ID to drupal.

-On the Capability config screen, turn on Client Authentication.
+-On the Capability config screen, turn on Client Authentication.

-Under Login Settings, paste the Callback/Redirect URL you copied from Drupal into the Valid redirect URIs field.
+-Under Login Settings, paste the Callback/Redirect URL you copied from Drupal into the Valid redirect URIs field.

-Save the client, then go to the Credentials tab and copy the generated Client Secret.
+-Save the client, then go to the Credentials tab and copy the generated Client Secret.

 ### E. Integrate Drupal with Keycloak

-Return to the miniOrange OAuth Client Configuration page in Drupal.
+-Return to the miniOrange OAuth Client Configuration page in Drupal.
 Enter the following details:

-Client ID: drupal
+-Client ID: ```drupal```

-Client Secret: The secret you copied from Keycloak.
+-Client Secret: The secret you copied from Keycloak.

-Authorization Endpoint: {your_keycloak_domain}/realms/sso-apps/protocol/openid-connect/auth
+-Authorization Endpoint: ```{your_keycloak_domain}/realms/sso-apps/protocol/openid-connect/auth```

-Token Endpoint: {your_keycloak_domain}/realms/sso-apps/protocol/openid-connect/token
+-Token Endpoint: ```{your_keycloak_domain}/realms/sso-apps/protocol/openid-connect/token```

-User Info Endpoint: {your_keycloak_domain}/realms/sso-apps/protocol/openid-connect/userinfo

-Make sure to replace {your_keycloak_domain} with your actual Keycloak domain.
+-User Info Endpoint: ```{your_keycloak_domain}/realms/sso-apps/protocol/openid-connect/userinfo``` -Make sure to replace ```{your_keycloak_domain} with your actual Keycloak domain.``` -Click Save Configuration.

-Click Save Configuration.

 ### F. Test the Integration

 On the Drupal miniOrange OAuth Client Configuration page, click Perform Test Configuration.
 A new window will open, prompting you to log in to Keycloak.
 Upon successful login, you'll